Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 - Reversibility: As previously mentioned, most veneer procedures, especially those requiring tooth reduction, are permanent.
 Once the tooth enamel is removed, it can’t be replaced.
 However, if veneers ever chip or become damaged, they can usually be repaired or replaced.

 - Dietary Restrictions: While veneers are strong, avoiding habits like nail biting or opening bottles with teeth is wise.
-It’s also best to be cautious with extremely hard foods or candies that could cause damage.
+It’s also best to be cautious with tough foods or candies that could cause damage.

 Veneers Beyond Cosmetics: Therapeutic Uses